 Leading the Eye

-Most photographers’ primary use for diagonal lines is to lead the eye to a certain point in the photo.
+Diagonal lines can be used by photographers to lead the eye to a point in the image.
 Diagonal lines are extremely effective at doing this.

 Have a look at this photo below of a model sitting on rocks on a beach.
 You’ll see that the diagonal line in the background draws your attention up the photo, towards the head.
 This is especially useful if you’re trying to draw the viewer’s attention to a particular feature.